Author Archives: Daniel Page

 Customers are Ignoring You (Photo credit: ronploof)

 It’s becoming increasingly clear that traditional advertising is not creating the levels of engagement that marketers might hope for.
 Consumers are conditioned to barely see banner advertising — assuming they haven’t installed an ad-blocker — and they are very sensitive and averse to content which they perceive to be biased towards selling.
-Content marketing is an alternative or complementary marketing method that aims to generate conversions in the long term by fostering brand loyalty and awareness, and demonstrating competence within a particular niche.

-Content marketing is simply providing content, be it text, audio, video, or even apps, that is of value to clients and customers.
+Which simply providing content, be it text, audio, video, or even apps, that is of value to clients and customers.
 Content marketing makes businesses into publishers.
 This blog post is an example of content marketing.

 Continue reading

-Google’s June/July Algorithm Updates
+How to Adapt to Google’s June/July Algorithm Shifts

 Google didn’t release their usual algorithm update news last month, so this week we have a plethora of juicy updates to look at.
-As with the trend in recent months, Google have been concentrating on tidying up the SERP page, improving their detection of high-quality content (Panda), and enabling better information to be made available on the search page rather than having to click through to the results.

 Continue reading